 This one is so hard.
 Hopefully, anyone in your life so bold to ask for money is someone you love and not some random in-law you only see at holidays.
-You can tell those people to piss off, it’s harder when it’s someone you care about.
+You can tell those people to piss off; it’s harder when it’s someone you care about.

 But it’s such a bad idea, for the same reasons cosigning a loan is a bad idea.
 If you don’t get paid back, it might be the end of the relationship.
 Even if you write it off as a loss and don’t hold a grudge, the borrower may avoid you out of shame and awkwardness.

 This doesn’t mean you can’t help, though.
 Perhaps they have exhausted every other option before coming to you, but probably not.
-Maybe they can get a loan though Lending Club.
+Maybe they can get a loan through Lending Club.
 Maybe you can help them figure out a side hustle.
 Maybe they have money coming in but don’t budget so don’t realize how many relatively painless cuts they could make to keep some cash.

-If every option has been explored and you really are their last hope, you have a decision to make.
+If every option has been explored and you are their last hope, you have a decision to make.
 Good luck.

 17. Cosigning A Loan